By Patrice Lewis

-However, not all crafts are suitable for turning into a successful business, especially in a less-than-stellar economy.
-This dream of supporting a family through a craft hobby is frequently laced with a heavy dose of unrealistic expectations about the craft’s moneymaking potential.
-So, how can you tell if your particular craft will support a family?
+How can you tell if your particular craft will support a family?
+Keep in mind not all crafts are suitable for turning into a successful business.
+But these dreams of supporting a family from your hobby are frequently laced with a heavy dose of unrealistic expectations about the craft’s money-making potential.
+Here are some criteria to determine if your craft can support you.

 Find a niche

-Remember that old expression, “find a niche and fill it”?
-Never is this more true than in the craft industry.
-This will probably be the single most enormous hurdle to overcome.
+Finding your unique niche will probably be the single most enormous hurdle to overcome.
 Can you find that empty niche and create a product to fill it?

-This is so hard to do because people often focus on making crafts that they themselves like, without considering either (a) what the competition is for that particular genre, or (b) how many others share that interest.
-Sometimes a person becomes so enamored with his or her own particular craft product that they either won’t do the necessary market research to determine if their product is saleable, or they ignore what their market research tells them.
+The reason this is so difficult is people often focus on making crafts they themselves like, without considering either (a) what the competition is for that particular craft, or (b) how many others share that interest.
+Sometimes a person becomes so enamored of his or her own particular product that they either won’t do the necessary market research to determine if their product is sell-able, or they ignore what their market research tells them.

 How fast are you?